sangwon2659/Master-Degree/Sub PC/opencv_object_tracking/README.md

 - Optionally install the developer and debug packages:
   `sudo apt-get install librealsense2-dev`
   `sudo apt-get install librealsense2-dbg`
-  With `dev` package installed, you can compile an application with **librealsense** using `g++ -std=c++11 filename.cpp -lrealsense2` or an IDE of your choice.

-Reconnect the Intel RealSense depth camera and run: `realsense-viewer` to verify the installation.
+- Reconnect the Intel RealSense depth camera and run: `realsense-viewer` to verify the installation.

-Verify that the kernel is updated :
+- Verify that the kernel is updated :
 `modinfo uvcvideo | grep "version:"` should include `realsense` string Refresh the local packages cache by invoking:
   `sudo apt-get update`

-Upgrade all the installed packages, including `librealsense` with:
+- Upgrade all the installed packages, including `librealsense` with:
   `sudo apt-get upgrade`

-To upgrade selected packages only a more granular approach can be applied:
+- To upgrade selected packages only a more granular approach can be applied:
   `sudo apt-get --only-upgrade install <package1 package2 ...>`
   E.g:
   `sudo apt-get --only-upgrade install  librealsense2-utils librealsense2-dkms`